SNIGDHA-PANDEY/CPS_Group19_Summer_2025/README.md

 # 🌾 Predicting the most Suitable Crop based on Soil & Environmental Parameters

-This project provides an intelligent crop recommendation system based on environmental conditions and soil nutrients using a supervised machine learning approach.
+This project provides an intelligent crop recommendation system based on environmental conditions and soil nutrients using Deep Learning.
 It helps farmers and agricultural stakeholders make data-driven decisions on what crop to cultivate for optimal yield.

 ## 📁 Project Structure